Pourquoi l'usinage CNC est-il essentiel pour les prototypes de purificateurs d'eau de haute qualité?

 6. Yigu Technology’s Perspective on CNC Machined Water Purifier Prototypes

-À la technologie Yigu, we believe CNC machining is the cornerstone of reliable water purifier development.
+Chez Yigu Technologie, we believe CNC machining is the cornerstone of reliable water purifier development.
 Contrairement à l'impression 3D, CNC’s ±0.05mm precision solves common prototype pain points—such as leaky waterways or loose filter slots—that could derail mass production.
-We often recommend clients prioritize CNC for core parts (coquille, waterway liners) while using 3D printing for non-critical components to balance cost and quality.
+We often recommend clients prioritize CNC for core parts (coquilles, waterway liners) while using 3D printing for non-critical components to balance cost and quality.
 Par exemple, a recent project using CNC-machined aluminum liners and ABS shells reduced pressure loss by 15% and cut filter replacement time in half.
 Finalement, CNC prototypes don’t just test design—they accelerate the path from concept to market.

 FAQ